 The indicator he’s made takes the open orders and open positions data from Oanda’s Order Book and overlays it on the chart for you, allowing you to easily see the prices at which traders have got all their open orders placed, and the points where they have got their trades open from.
 This not only makes it much easier to find where stop hunts are likely going to take place, but also makes it simpler to find out where supply and demand zones created by traders trapped in losing trades have formed.

 Today’s article is going to be a little guide on how to install the order flow indicator onto MT4, and how to configure it correctly so that it shows the right information on the charts.

 Before we start I must say the order flow indicator in this article is not free to download.
 Originally it was going to be posted onto the marketplace section of the MQL5 website, but they do not allow the sale of indicators with external inputs like this one has, so I told my friend I’d let him sell it on here, since most of the order flow articles which use the order book are on here anyway, so it just makes things easier.

 You can use the button below to the purchase the indicator.

 Upon purchase you’ll be taken to a page where you can download the indicator onto your device.
-If you don’t get taken to the page after purchase, please contact me at firstname.lastname@example.org and I’ll send you a link which you can use to open the page and download the indicator.
-If you happen to run into any issues with the indicator itself, contact my friend at this email address email@example.com.
+If you don’t get taken to the page after purchase, please contact me here and I’ll send you a link which you can use to open the page and download the indicator.
+If you happen to run into any issues with the indicator itself, contact my friend using this form here

 How To Install The Order Flow Indicator